Steven Spielberg Wanted ‘Jaws 2’ to Be a Prequel

 While Spielberg and Universal had different opinions on why he wound up not doing it—Universal chief Sid Sheinberg said they couldn’t wait a year for Spielberg to be free from Close Encounters, while Spielberg maintained he ultimately decided a sequel would be “corporate business” that didn’t enthuse him—the Szwarc-directed film made its original release date and became the highest-grossing sequel of its time.

-While it may never be tied to the Jaws franchise, the USS Indianapolis could still be headed for theaters.
-In 2015, Robert Downey, Jr. optioned a script that recounts the story.
-(And other big-screen retellings do exist.)
+It wasn’t tied to the Jaws franchise, but a film about the USS Indianapolis did eventually hit theaters.
+USS Indianapolis: Men of Courage starring Nicholas Cage premiered to an underwhelming critical and commercial reception in 2016.
 Spielberg, of course, never returned to shark-infested waters: 1983's Jaws 3-D and 1987's Jaws: The Revenge were made without his involvement.